Overview

 Highlights: This enhancement arose due to the lack of connection between the existing

-command, which shows users the details of a recipe, and the GUI.
+cookbook view recipecommand, which shows users the details of a recipe, and the GUI.
 It was initially displayed as a plain text result in the result display box of the GUI, and this causes command results (errors, success messages, usage messages), to appear in the same UI component as the recipe details, which meant that the component had two uses.The idea to make

-a button on the GUI that could be toggled surfaced to improve user experience.
+cookbook view recipea button on the GUI that could be toggled surfaced to improve user experience.
 Developing a button that could toggle the details shown was trivial, however, limiting the command to just a button on the GUI meant that it would not be testable on the command line.
-Therefore, the challenge was to connect the GUI to the Logic component, and typingcookbook view recipe
+Therefore, the challenge was to connect the GUI to the Logic component, and typingcookbook view recipeon the command line (or in the command box of the GUI) would trigger the button.
+The result was a GUI much more interactive and functional, but it was still testable on the command line. -

 Credits: JavaFX 11 as well as SceneBuilder helped immensely in the development of the

-cookbook view recipe
+cookbook view recipebutton.

 -